Wellmore Energy layoffs affect four Buchanan County locations

 A subsidiary of United Coal Co., a Tennessee-based metallurgical coal company, Wellmore’s operations include two company-operated underground mines, one company-operated surface mine, seven contract mines, three shops, two preparation plants, rail-loading facilities, a lab and an administration office, according to United Coal’s website.

 According to notices to the state dated Oct.
-6, Wellmore plans to lay off 95 employees at one location in Big Rock and 14 employees at another Big Rock site, eight employees at a site in Grundy and one employee in Hurley on Dec.
-6.
+6, Wellmore plans to lay off: 95 employees at its Paw Paw 2 South Operation in Big Rock; 12 employees at its preparation plant in Big Rock; eight employees involved in administrative support operations at a Grundy location; two employees at its Surface Minerals No. 1 site in Grundy; and one employee at its Elk Creek Surface operation in Hurley.

-United Coal and its parent company, Ukraine-based mining and steel company Metinvest Group, did not immediately return requests for comment Monday.
+United Coal and its parent company, Ukraine-based mining and steel company Metinvest Group, did not return requests for comment.

 Wellmore produces approximately 1.8 million tons of coal, according to United Coal’s website.
 Metinvest Group bought United Coal in 2009.